ANALYTICS SOLUTIONS2025-10-27

 It tracks data over time, allowing you to follow changes and generate forecasts.

-Time series data visualization can be described as driving with one eye on the rearview mirror, for it allows enterprises to analyze real-time as well as historical metrics.
+Time series data visualization can be described as driving with one eye on the rearview mirror, as it allows enterprises to analyze real-time and historical metrics.

 If you are interested in knowing about dashboards and data visualizations, our team of experts is on standby.
 Just fill in this short form

 Easy to create, a line graph is the simplest way to represent time series data.
-The graph uses points connected by lines to depict how a dependent variable and an independent variable have changed.
+The graph uses points connected by lines to show how a dependent variable and an independent variable change over time.

-An example would be the movement of the shares of X company over the last month.
+An example would be the movement of X company's shares over the last month.

 Other quick methods of depicting data include temporal visualizations.
 These are similar to one-dimensional linear visualizations.

-The characteristics of temporal data include items with a start and finish time.
+The characteristics of temporal data include items with start and finish times.

-Timeline visualizations usually have events before, after, and during a time period.
+Timeline visualizations usually show events before, during, and after a time period.

 The tools for temporal visualizations include d3.js, developed by the creators of Provotis.
 It’s a free JavaScript library for manipulating documents based on data.